 Removing all gluten from your diet is the most important thing you can do to stay healthy.
 If you follow a gluten-free diet for the rest of your life, you can expect to lead a long, healthy life, as long as permanent damage did not occur before diagnosis.

-When untreated, celiac disease can cause life-threatening complications.
+Left untreated, celiac disease can cause life-threatening complications.
 A delayed diagnosis or failure to follow the diet puts you at risk for developing other conditions.

 Complications can include: